-While I am fascinated by the reception of Rome and of Latin literature in the works of many writers, artists, historians and philosophers, my forthcoming monograph focuses on the Anglo-Welsh, Catholic, First World War veteran David Jones (1895-1974).
+While I am fascinated by the reception of Rome and of Latin literature in the works of many writers, artists, historians and philosophers, my monograph focuses on the Anglo-Welsh, Catholic, First World War veteran David Jones (1895-1974).
 Across his drawings, watercolours, unique painted inscriptions, poetic fragments, letters and essays, Jones shaped his conception of modern Western civilisational decline on a creative and dynamic reimagining of ancient Rome.
 His vision of Rome was not founded on a classical education but fashioned instead from his engagement with contemporary dialogues surrounding Rome’s relationship with the modern world.
 In this way, Jones’s works become a lens through which we can explore Rome’s position in complex areas of twentieth-century discourse such as imperial rhetoric, cyclical history, the Catholic intellectual revival, and the Welsh nationalist movement.

 Working across disciplines and engaging deeply with archives has led to my discovery of lost filmed interviews and the digitisation, public screening and sharing of new materials.
 Building on this research, I am currently collaborating on projects exploring innovations in archival methodologies and developing publications on creative approaches to marginalia and fragmentation.

 David Jones and Rome: Reimagining the Decline of Western Civilisation (Oxford University Press: Classical Presences Series, 2022).